The Most Common SEC Filings, Explained by Data

 ORDER BY count() DESC

-LIMIT 12Form 4 — the insider-transaction report — accounts for 28.01% of every filing in the index, more than one in four.
-The next-largest single form, the 424B2 prospectus supplement, sits at 14.71%.
-From there the table steps down through 144, 8-K, NPORT-P, 3 and a long tail of the rest.
-The reports that anchor financial headlines — the 10-K and 10-Q — rank far down this list, which is the first surprise the data hands you.
+LIMIT 12Form 4, the insider-transaction report, accounts for 27.9% of every filing in the index, more than one in four.
+The next-largest single form, the 424B2 prospectus supplement, sits at 14.94%; from there the table steps down through 144, 8-K, NPORT-P, 3 and a long tail.
+The reports that anchor financial headlines, the 10-K and 10-Q, rank far down this list, the first surprise the data hands you.

 Why is Form 4 the most common SEC filing?

-A Form 4 is filed whenever a corporate insider — an officer, a director, or a shareholder who owns more than 10% of a company — buys or sells that company's stock.
-The rule gives them about two business days after the trade to report it, and a large company has dozens of insiders trading throughout the year.
-Each transaction is its own filing, so the count climbs faster than any periodic report ever could.
-This is the raw feed behind every insider trading headline and every insider-buying tracker: each dot on those charts is one Form 4.
+A Form 4 is filed whenever a corporate insider, an officer, a director, or a shareholder owning more than 10% of a company, buys or sells that company's stock.
+The rule allows about two business days after the trade, and a large company has dozens of insiders trading through the year.
+Each transaction is its own filing, so the count climbs faster than any periodic report can.
+This is the raw feed behind every insider trading headline.

 Two siblings round out the insider set.
-A Form 3 is the initial statement an insider files when they first take the role or cross the 10% line — a one-time baseline of what they already hold.
-A Form 5 is an annual clean-up for small transactions that were exempt from prompt Form 4 reporting.
-Form 3 alone ranks among the larger categories on the leaderboard above; the ongoing Form 4, filed trade after trade, dwarfs both.
+A Form 3 is the initial statement an insider files on taking the role or crossing the 10% line.
+A Form 5 is an annual clean-up for small transactions exempt from prompt Form 4 reporting.
+Form 3 ranks among the larger categories on the leaderboard above; the ongoing Form 4 dwarfs both.

 Which SEC filings do investors actually read?

-The filings that fill financial media — the annual and quarterly reports — are a fraction of the total volume.
-Here is the same trailing year for six forms nearly every investor has heard of.
+The filings that fill financial media are a fraction of total volume.
+Here are eight forms every investor has heard of, each with its rank among all 387 form types.

 The exact SQL behind every number